 Outdoors on Foot --

 Mystic Seaport is a living history museum of an 1830s-era shipbuilding town like … Mystic!
 See a real whale ship, historic vessels, historic work places like a ship’s chandler and barrel maker, and a lighthouse.
 Browse a delightful and educational gift shop.

 For a scenic car ride, leave Mystic on Route 215 and drive southwest-ward to Noank, a pretty enclave surrounded by coves.

 In the middle of a full day, rest your feet and grab a bite to eat at the Engine Room Restaurant.
 This tavern-inspired American joint serves plenty of appetizers, fresh hamburgers, and a broad selection of craft beers.

 Olde Mistick Village is your Mystic shopping destination, with a nostalgic Colonial village design and over 40 places to shop.
 You can rest by the scenic duck pond, and check out the Victorian gazebo for events and performances.

 On the Water --

-Hop aboard Argia Mystic Cruises from Schooner Wharf for smooth sailing through Mystic Seaport and the surrounding area, complete with a boat tour, refreshments, and passage underneath the national landmark Bascule Bridge.
+Hop aboard Argia Mystic Cruises from Steamboat Wharf for smooth sailing through Mystic Seaport and the surrounding area, complete with a boat tour, refreshments, and passage underneath the national landmark Bascule Bridge.

 Noank’s seaside restaurant Abbott’s Lobster in the Rough is a true lobster shack with picnic tables overlooking Fisher’s Island Sound.
 Enjoy the sunset scenery on your way there!